Israeli settler violence: Attacks on churches and monasteries

 The growing ascendency of the right-wing in politics over the past decades has led to increasing attacks on non-Jewish religious properties, associated with "price tag" attacks by settlers and their sympathizers, with a rise in attacks on churches throughout the West Bank and Jerusalem, extending even to Israel.
 The Patriarch of the Holy City of Jerusalem and all Palestine, Theophilos III has decried, "repeated" attacks on Christian and Muslim places of worship in the Palestinian territories by extremist Jewish settlers.
 Christians who have suffered such abuses often charge Israeli authorities with "not doing enough" to safeguard the population and prevent further attacks by Jews.
 Arab-Israeli member of the Knesset Ayman Odeh observes, "Harassment and harming of places that are holy to Islam and Christianity have become almost constant, and no one is held accountable", and directly blames the Israeli government for "leading the hatred and approving, with a wink, the continuation of the hate crimes against the Arab minority in the state".

+Jerusalem Day

+Jerusalem Day was made into a national holiday by the Knesset on 23 March 1998 to celebrate and commemorates the "reunification" of East Jerusalem with West Jerusalem following the Six-Day War of 1967.
+During the 2020s, there have been spikes of anti-Palestine and anti-Arab sentiment in the Jerusalem Day marches, which draw both Jerusalem residents and Israeli settlers.
+In 2021, racist and anti-Arab chants were sung by some of the crowd, including "Death to Arabs," and "Shuafat is on fire," a reference to the murder of 16-year-old Palestinian Mohammed Abu Khdeir who was kidnapped, beaten, and set on fire while still alive by Israeli settlers in East Jerusalem in 2014.
+Other incidents have been reported.
+In 2023, a BBC camera team was assaulted and told to "Go and be with Shireen," a reference to the Palestinian-American journalist Shireen Abu Akleh who was killed by Israeli snipers in 2022.
+Palestinians have reported being verbally harassed, pepper sprayed, items thrown at them, destruction of merchandise and belongings, being spat on and trespassing onto private property.